drjanahunt/ai-skills/agency/README.md

 an MBA.
 Each achievement led naturally to the next.
 More responsibility.
 More projects.
 More commitments.
 More things to manage.

 And for a long time, I assumed that was what success looked like.
-However, success can create its own momentum.
+Success can create its own momentum.
 The things that bring opportunities, recognition, and achievement can become difficult to step away from, even when they no longer align with who you are becoming.